xXleowXx/gitlab-charts/doc/installation/cloud/oke.md

 ## Assumptions

 1. Builtin Container Registry
-2. Builtin Runner
+1. Builtin Runner
-3. Domain name and ability to update DNS records
+1. Domain name and ability to update DNS records
-4. OKE Cluster has access to the internet
+1. OKE Cluster has access to the internet
-5. Access to OCI and necissary resources to provision OKE Environment.
+1. Access to OCI and necissary resources to provision OKE Environment.

 ## Install

 1. Setup OKE Cluster with necessary resources
-2. Configure Local Shell to access OKE Cluster<br>
+1. Configure Local Shell to access OKE Cluster<br>
-   - NOTE: Cloud Shell had an old version of HELM installed that was below the minimum version that GitLab documentation says to use.
+   - NOTE: Cloud Shell had an old version of Helm installed that was below the minimum version that GitLab documentation says to use.
    - Follow this Quickstart Guide:
    - [https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm)
    - Ensure to upload your public API key
       - Default location:
           `/Users/<username>/.oci/oci_api_key_public.pem` <br><br>

-3. Return to OKE and navigate to the cluster page.
+1. Return to OKE and navigate to the cluster page.
    - Click on **Access Cluster** at the top of the page
    - Select **Local Access** and follow the steps using your local CLI
    - Ensure correct versions are installed and update using brew (on Mac) if necessary.<br><br>

-4. Ensure the requirements are meet by checking here:
+1. Ensure the requirements are meet by checking here:
    - [https://docs.gitlab.com/charts/quickstart/index.html#requirements](../quickstart/index.md#requirements)
    - Note: Requirements will change overtime as the Helm chart is updated.<br><br>

-5. From your local CLI - Type the following commands:
+1. From your local CLI - Type the following commands:
    - Add the GitLab Helm Repo:

        `helm repo add gitlab https://charts.gitlab.io/`